dropbox/llm-security/README.md

 # llm-security

-This repository contains scripts and related documentation that demonstrate attacks against large language models using control character sequences.
+This repository contains scripts and related documentation that demonstrate attacks against large language models using repeated character sequences.
 These techniques can be used to execute prompt injection on content-constrained LLM queries.

 **Disclaimer: This repository is created purely for educational purposes to raise awareness about security vulnerabilities.
 Do not use these scripts for any malicious or illegal activities.**